lizanx/CodingPath/Web/The-Odin-Project/Foundations/Foundations.md

 ### What are packets and how are they used to transfer data?
 Packets are packages of data with additional information for transmission.
-Data sent/received via internet are splitted into small packets for transmission and combined together at destination.
+Data sent/received via internet are split into small packets for transmission and combined together at destination.

 ### What is a client?
 A device which requests certain resources from the internet.